(2881) The limited usefulness of models based on recollection and familiarity. Wais PE. 2013. Journal of Neurophysiology, volume 109, pages 1687-1689.

 With reference to hyperbole, "rampant convergent evolution" on page 820 is attributed to innominate others, and follows a paragraph that is highly contrived by hyphenation, while "magnum opus" in reference 2 is part of a sentence that does not make sense.

-With reference to anthropomorphism, it is the authors who conspire to promote their concept of deep homology, as evidenced by failure to attempt disproof of that concept.
+With reference to anthropomorphism, it is the researchers who conspire to promote their concept of deep homology, as evidenced by failure to attempt disproof of that concept.
 What is the probability of c-opsin and r-opsin being expressed in the same organism by chance?
 Does the occurrence of both c-opsin and r-opsin in polychaete annelids not have to be measured against the total number of organisms in which they do not occur together?